fomin-max/Numerical-methods/README.md

 # Numerical-methods
-Realization of numerical methods: Solution system of linear/nonlinear equations, Search for eigenvalues, Interpolation and Numerical integration.
-(Wolfram Mathematica)
+Realization of numerical methods in Wolfram Mathematica:
+Solution system of linear/nonlinear equations;
+Search for eigenvalues;
+Interpolation;
+Numerical integration.